addiswebb/compiler_c/README.md

 > "Every language feature used in developing the compiler will be implemented, such that the compiler can compiler itself."

 # Architecture
 Any C compiler has 4 main stages.
-The Preprocessor, Compiler, Assembler and Linker.
-Compiler_c implents the compiler stage and outsources the 3 other stages to `gcc`.
+The Preprocessor, Compiler, Assembler, and Linker.
+Compiler_c implents the compiler stage and outsources the other 3 stages to `gcc`.
 For ease of use, the compiler complies with the GNU interface, allowing things like `-o <output>`, any unknown flags are passed to `gcc` and ignored by the compiler.
 This allows Compiler_c to be a drop-in replacement of `gcc` in build systems like CMake with no extra work.

 The compiler uses a driver function to handle moving between the 4 major stages.
-For every source file passed, it is given to `gcc` for preprocessing.
+Every source file passed in is given to `gcc` for preprocessing.
 Here we define `-D__COMPILER_C__` so header files know which compiler is being used.
 We also direct `gcc` to use our own libc headers with `-nostdlib` and `-I./libc/`.
 Once the source file has been preprocessed, the driver passes it on to the compiler.

-The structure of the compiler will be explained in detail later, for now it takes a `.c` source file and emits a correponding `.s` x86-64 assembly file.
+The structure of the compiler will be explained in detail later, for now it effectively takes a `.c` source file and emits a correponding `.s` x86-64 assembly file.
 Once finished the driver passes it to the assembler which goes from `.s` to a `.o` object file.
 Every source file is compiled to an object file and collected by the driver before moving onto the last stage.

 Finally when all source files have been compiled to objects, the driver has `gcc` link them together.
 It is important that we link with both libc `-lc` and math `-lm` which allows for the use of functions like `printf`. ( `-lc` is generally on by default, `-lm` is on by default on Win64 )

 ### The Compiler.
 The compiler itself is comprised of 6 major sections.
 Each one has a clear task.
 The compiler manages all sections and hands the work of one onto the next.
-It also handles loading the file from disc into memory and parsing compile flags given at runtime which change the compiler`s behaviour.
+It also handles loading the file into memory and parsing compile flags given at runtime which change the compiler`s behaviour.

 ### The Tokenizer.
-Its job is to take in the loaded file (called a translation unit), as a string of characters and convert it into an array of tokens.
-These tokens represent core parts of the grammar defined below, e.g. **TK_INT_LITERAL** is simply a raw number "1234", or **TK_RETURN** represents the the `return` keyword.
+Its job is to take in the loaded file (called a translation unit), as a string of characters and convert it to an array of tokens.
+These tokens represent core parts of the grammar defined below, e.g. **TK_INT_LITERAL** is simply an integer number "1234", or **TK_RETURN** represents the the `return` keyword.
 It performs this by loading tokens sequentially into a buffer until it finds a whitespace character.
 It then parses the buffer into a token.
 Essentially looking at each word and deciding what kind of token it is.
 There is more hidden complexity to this in skipping comments, or handling special characters but this is a good overview.
 Once it reaches the EOF (end of the file) it stops and returns the Token Array back to the compiler.

 ### The Parser
-The parser recieves the linear array of tokens and is tasked with converting it into a AST (abstract syntax tree).
+The parser recieves the linear array of tokens and is tasked with converting it into an AST (abstract syntax tree).
 The tree is structured as follows:

 * **N_TRANSLATION_UNIT**: Array of declarations of either a function or variable
 * **N_FUNCTION**: Name, Params, and an **N_COMPOUND** block.